Writing Great Metaphoricals

 I felt nasty, as if I had picked a poor man's pocket. (page 136)

-That's good simile, helping the reader feel what the character is feeling.
+That's good metaphorical, helping the reader feel what the character is feeling.
 Chandler also had good variety in format, which should be common but isn't.
+(Which is to say, you probably don't have good variety.)

 Why?
-Chandler was constantly looking for metaphoricals and thinking about their presentation.
+I think Chandler was constantly looking for metaphoricals and thinking about their presentation.
 By working at them, he became good at them.

 That's my experience too.
-So my first piece of advice is simple yet the most important:
+And it can be your experience too.
+My first piece of advice is simple yet the most important:

 Work at writing metaphoricals.